-- MCL requirements set by AEMO, - Guarantees and security deposits (cash) supplied to AEMO by market participants - Market participant outstandings compared to the outstandings limits.
+- MCL requirements set by AEMO. - Guarantees and security deposits (cash) supplied to AEMO by market participants. - Market participant outstandings compared to the outstandings limits.

-From this available data, AEMO has assessed the level of prudential probability of exceedance under the Framework, and the cost of achieving the 2% POE target.
+From this available data, AEMO has assessed the level of prudential POE under the Framework, and the cost of achieving the 2% POE target.

-The analysis indicates that the level of prudential probability of exceedance under the new Framework is consistent with the 2% POE target.
-This is a significant improvement on the level of prudential probability of exceedance in comparison to the previous NEM prudential regime.
-It effectively confirms a reduction in the prudential POE in the market from approximately 4% to under 2%.Furthermore, a comparative assessment against a previous year with similar levels of outstandings in the market suggests that this reduction in POE has been achieved in conjunction with a reduction in the maximum credit limit (MCL) requirements for market participants, recognising that significant variations in the electricity purchases between the compared periods may have a bearing on this assessment.
+The analysis indicates that the level of prudential POE under the Framework is consistent with the 2% POE target in all regions except Tasmania.
+Tasmania exceeded the 2% POE by 0.24%.
+This is a significant improvement on the prudential POE level in comparison to the previous NEM prudential regime.
+It effectively confirms a reduction in prudential POE in the market from about 4% to around 2%.
+Further, a comparative assessment against a previous year with similar levels of outstandings in the market suggests that this reduction in POE has been achieved along with a reduction in MCL requirements for market participants recognising that significant variations in electricity purchases between the compared periods may have a bearing on this assessment.

-These two aspects of the analysis, while based on one year of data, indicate to AEMO that the new Framework is performing as intended.
+These two aspects of the analysis, while based on two years of data, indicate to AEMO that the Framework is performing as intended.

 The effectiveness of the participant risk adjustment factors (PRAF) was also assessed for this report.
-Based on the information available from the four MCL review periods completed to date, PRAF values for both load and generation are seen to generally fall within the expected bounds.
+Based on the information available from the nine MCL review periods completed to date, PRAF values for both load and generation are seen to generally fall within expected bounds.
 Also, MCL requirements appear to be appropriately moderated by the relative risk a participant poses to the market.